 Prevent opioid use

-Lock up all medications and check regularly: 14% percent of Ottawa high school students used prescription drugs that weren't prescribed for them and two-thirds got the drug from a parent, sibling or someone else they live with.
+Lock up all medications and return unused medications to the pharmacy.
+Many Ottawa high school students have reported using prescription drugs that were not prescribed to them, and often times got them from a parent, sibling or someone else they live with.
 Watch for missing medication and return unused medications to your pharmacy or at a pharmacy participating in the Ontario Medication Return Program.

 - If your child has an injury or pain issue, like wisdom teeth removal speak to your doctor, dentist or pharmacist about the risks of different pain medications, monitor their usage, and take back unused medication to the pharmacy.